Mataikona Road

 Te Ara Mataikona

-Council has worked with roading engineering company Stantec to develop long-term options for the Mataikona Road.
-The project is led by Council in partnership with Waka Kotahi, and working with hapū and iwi, and the community.
+Masterton District Council has not gained funding for the business case (PDF, 19.3MB) developed for the Mataikona Road following community workshops and consultation in 2023.
+The project was led by the Council in partnership with Waka Kotahi, and working with hapū and iwi, and the community.

 This webpage will be updated to show progress and opportunities for community involvement.
-As part of the project, we are meeting with key stakeholders, including hapū and iwi, as well as the wider Mataikona community, to discuss options and approaches.
+As part of the project, we will be meeting with key stakeholders, including hapū and iwi, as well as the wider Mataikona community, to discuss options and approaches.

-A business case (PDF, 19.3MB) has now been approved for work to improve the resilience of the Mataikona Road.
-This is an essential step in the project’s progress to seeking funding for the work.
+A business case (PDF, 19.3MB) was approved for work to improve the resilience of the Mataikona Road - an essential step in seeking funding for the work.

 Masterton District Councillors agreed on 28 June 2023 to seek funding support for Option B in the business case, focussing on critical and high risk interventions, using a mix of coastal protection, retreat of the road (where practical and feasible), slope stabilisation, and retaining walls.